 Did someone actually say “Tourism in Saudi”?
 Is that even possible?
-Yes it is true that the country has been closed to tourists for many years but it is starting to open up…. slowly.
-OK very slowly but that doesn’t meant there is nothing to see, quite the contrary.
-Believe it or not, Saudi Arabia is a country with many hidden secrets and Dhee Ayn is one of them.
+Yes it is true that the country has been closed to tourists for many years but it is starting to open up….
+Really!
+Visit visas are even available now!
+And believe it or not, Saudi Arabia is a country with many hidden secrets and Dhee Ayn is one of them.

 Over the last vacation, we decided to finally explore this country and we opted for a road trip.
 Our main objective was to reach the Farasan Islands but as it is so far from Jeddah, we thought we would make use of the pit stops we would necessarily have to make to discover more than just one place.
 One of the planned pit stops was Dhee Ayn or the Marble Village as it is sometimes referred to.
 I chose this spot quite at random really.
 We had been invited to spend the night at a friend’s house near Baha and I simply looked on google maps for something interesting to see before we would arrive at our first destination.
 And I am very glad I picked Dhee Ayn.
 It turned out to be an incredible place, in many ways.